Monday, September 23, 2013

 What sets this film apart from the whimsical Amélie (which I liked and nominated) and other quirky movies, is that I never feel like Wes is being cute to show off, or because he's trying to prove he's a hip, eccentric guy.
 He created this world and it's an odd place, but it's honest, it's true to itself – it doesn't mock its characters (e.g. Napoleon Dynamite) -- at its core, it has depth and purity.
 And as an examination of the family dynamic, it’s every bit as perceptive as Welles's Ambersons.

 Oscar-wise: While not a bad movie, I never connected with A Beautiful Mind, its characters and story didn't spark much interest or empathy in me.
 And though it's a dangerous thing to say within earshot of fanboys, LOTR I find ponderous, loaded with pomposity (and whiny emo Frodo gets on my last nerve).
-The Academy's other nominees are solid, Moulin Rouge is a gorgeous splash of color with inventive choreography (though some of the over the top humor irritated, see the wince-inducing "Like a Virgin" sequence) and Altman's Gosford Park is a well told and acted tale.
+The Academy's other nominees are solid, Moulin Rouge is a gorgeous splash of color with inventive choreography (though some of the over-the-top humor irritated, see the wince-inducing "Like a Virgin" sequence) and Altman's Gosford Park is a well told and acted tale.

 Acting Awards: